arg-rgb/ai-text-summarizer/README.md

 ### Summary Parameters

-You can customize the summarization behavior by modifying parameters in `app.py`:
+Now you can customize the summarization behavior by modifying parameters in `app.py`:

 ```python
 summary = summarizer(text,